xinjiyang27-star/MICB_475_25W2_Team_6/Team_Meeting/February_9.md

 4. Draft/Skeleton of the research ideas and proposal

 ## Meeting Agenda
-1.❗Halfvarson paper discussion: I found something really important about this paper, which may affect our research topic, let's discuss it in the meeting -- Jiyang
+1. ❗Halfvarson paper discussion: I found something really important about this paper, which may affect our research topic, let's discuss it in the meeting -- Jiyang
 2. (Suppose to take most of the meeting time?)Go through the proposal skeleton (Introduction&Background; Hypothesis; Experimental aims) and ask Evelyn for suggestions
 3. Q and A:
    - For introduction, how much details should we include about UC and CD microbiota?
 Do we need to include how species are different or more general trend?